conmaol/maglocunus/other/literature/AlmayersFolly/chapter-1.md

 ## Main narrative

-> Almayer is standing on the veranda of his decaying, neglected house.
+> Almayer is standing on the veranda of his ‘new but already decaying’, neglected house, leaning on the balustrade.
 > The sun is setting over the muddy, swollen, angry, river.
-> Almayer is thinking about gold and his ‘splendid future’:
+> Almayer is thinking (‘dreaming’) about his ‘splendid future’:
 >
 > > Dain returns.
 > > Almayer moves back to Europe with his daughter.
 > > They are ‘rich and respected’.
 >
+> This is a habit of Almayer’s:
+>
+> > He looks out over the river at sunset, thinking about gold.
+>
-> His (‘shrill’, ‘unpleasant’) wife calls him in to dinner.
+> His (‘shrill’, ‘unpleasant’) wife calls him in to dinner: ‘Kaspar!
+Makan!’.
 > Almayer watches dead logs and uprooted trees float downstream.
-> He thinks back to his earlier life in Macassar, twenty-odd years previously:
+> He thinks back to his earlier life in Macassar, twenty years previously:
 >
+> > Almayer arrives in Macassar.
+> > He is poor but optimistic.
+> > He speaks English well, and is good at arithmetic.
+> > He has an intention:
+> >
+> > > He becomes wealthy working for old Hudig.
-> > mm
+> >
 > > mm
 >
 > It is now dark.